 Now, you might be torn between planning your California beach vacation in Northern California or Southern California.
 The truth is that the California coastline runs across both regions.
-However, the best well-maintained, activity-filled, family-friendly beaches are in Southern California.
+However, Southern California has the best, most well-maintained, activity-filled, family-friendly beaches.

 If you are looking to explore more rugged coastlines that are better suited for adventurers, hiking, and nature experiences, NorCal has a host of them.
 Frankly – we love them both!

 Where to Find California’s Best Family Beaches

 - Best Beaches In Southern California For Families

 - Santa Monica State Beach, Santa Monica

 - Carlsbad State Beach (Tamarack Beach), San Diego